 The shelter chores volunteer assist animal care staff with various tasks that may include cleaning living areas of the animals, laundry, and possibly organizing materials necessary for animal care.
 This is a great hands-on opportunity for any college student going into an animal-based field of study.

 Meet and Greet Volunteer

 Our fundraising volunteers are a jack of all trades.
 From a black tie dinner/dance to more casual events, there is something for everyone!
-Some volunteer tasks may include setting up display tables, occupying our info booth, walking dogs during cocktail hours, managing merchandise sales, and many other activities!
-Flexibility and willingness are key for these volunteers!
+Some volunteer tasks may include setting up display tables, occupying our info booth, walking dogs during cocktail hours, managing merchandise sales, and many other activities.
+Flexibility and willingness are key for these volunteers.

-Our transport volunteers help us get our animals from place to place!
-We use local area vets to do many medical procedures and surgeries, but sometimes we must travel up to an hour away for appointments.
+Our transport volunteers help us get our animals from place to place.
+We use local vets to do specialized medical procedures and surgeries, but sometimes we must travel up to an hour away for appointments.
 That is where you come in!
 We have two shelter vehicles for transportation purposes, but you are welcome to take your own vehicle if it is large enough to transport all the animals on the trip.
 Most drives occur during the week, as this is when most vet offices are open.
 You must have a valid driver's license to help with this activity.
 We are always looking for flexible, dependable volunteers to help us with transportation!

 Compassionate Kids | Junior Volunteers

 It is very important for children to learn empathy as well as responsible care of animals.
 Our junior volunteers are a welcome and valuable presence in our shelter.
 Socialization is very important in helping us to find homes for the animals, so it is very helpful to introduce our shelter dogs and cats to children.
 Anyone under the age of 16 MUST be accompanied by a fully trained adult and no one under the age of 14 may walk a dog alone.